 One of the most iconic dishes to emerge from Sichuan province—a major tea-producing region of China—is tea-smoked duck, a whole duck slowly imbued with the smoke from smoldering dry tea leaves.
 It's a classic dish, and well worth trying at home (wrap a wok tightly in aluminum foil, inside and over the lid, to do it right on the stovetop), but there's no reason duck is the only bird worth receiving the tea-smoked treatment.
 Try this recipe for marinated chicken wings smoked with green tea leaves, then use the same principles for quail, turkey, even pork loin.
 The tea's smoky bite is more delicate than wood, a little sweeter and less overtly oaky, while still providing enough savory bite to give the meat some depth.

 And to Drink

 Ultimately, tea is just an herb, and like rosemary, sage, cilantro, and the like, it belongs in your cocktail glass.
-Now the best tea cocktail I've ever tasted is nothing more than high mountain oolong leaves steeped in gin for a couple weeks—the tea's buttery, airy side smooths out those juniper rough edges for a drink so smooth you can slurp it down neat.
+Now the best tea cocktail I've ever tasted is nothing more than high mountain oolong leaves steeped in gin for a couple of weeks—the tea's buttery, airy side smooths out those juniper rough edges for a drink so smooth you can slurp it down neat.
 But if you want to get into actual cocktail recipe territory, try out smoky lapsang souchong in this sage and gin punch, or the earthy kick of gunpowder tea with gin and celery.
 Yes, you may be noticing a gin theme here, because gin's vegetal bite takes especially well to tea, but it's not the only option.
 This pu-erh old fashioned pairs whiskey with the dark, rich, faintly medicinal flavor of aged, fermented tea for a deeper kick than plain rye or bourbon could deliver.